jesperbagge/unturned/README.md

 Alternatively, you can set up a new dummy Steam account without Steam Guard to use for download.
 The Steam account isn't used for running the server.
 Only to download the server files.

 ## Persistent game data
 Each time you start the container Steam, Rocket and Unturned will update.
 You will need to restart the container about once per week, given Unturneds frequent updates.
-The folder housing the game data can be mounted to the host file system to enable data persistence between restarts.
+The folder housing the game data can be mounted to the host file system to enable data persistence and convenient access to config files.

 ## Volume
 /gameserver/Servers/Dockerserver